 Q. Does Cisco Unified Operations Manager monitor Unified Communications applications running on the Cisco Unified Computing System?

-A. Yes, Cisco Unified Operations Manager monitors Cisco Unified Communications Manager, Cisco Unity Connection, Contact Center Enterprise, and Cisco Voice Portal running on the Cisco UCS B-series and C-series blade server, but only the UC application and not the Cisco UCS statistics.
+A. Yes, Cisco Unified Operations Manager monitors Cisco Unified Communications Manager 8.0 and Cisco Unity Connection 8.0 running on the UCS B-series blade server.

 Q. Does Cisco Unified Operations Manager use any agents?